marcusoftnet/marcusoftnet.github.io/_posts/2016-08-30-lead-like-you-lead-volunteers.md

 But help these people to evolve, feel pride, feel needed and important in their service and a group of volunteers can move mountains.
 This is the triggers that [Dan Pink](http://www.danpink.com/books/drive/) talks about; autonomy, purpose and mastery.

-* A volunteer is more *autonom* per default since the connection with the organization is, in a formal sense, vaguer.
+* A volunteer is more *autonomy* per default since the connection with the organization is, in a formal sense, vaguer.
 * The *mastery* comes in evolving in doing the things we like to do - for example I spend on average 1 h per day practicing [my euphonium](https://www.wikiwand.com/en/Euphonium) with no one telling me to do so, no monetary incentive in sight.
 It's all just because I love to play my instrument and I want to become better
 * The *purpose* is the part that a leader can supply - making sure that we know where we are going, making the *why* clear and meaningful.
 In doing so I will soon feel like i'm part of something bigger than myself and my drive to work will be stronger.